scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 <br>
 <br>
-... if this was true, I had likely incurred enough debt to warrant leaving the country.
-When I realized the cost of checking in my bags would far exceed the toll charge, I sat down to look into my crime.
+... if this was true, we had likely incurred enough debt to warrant leaving the country.
+When we realized the cost of checking in our bags would far exceed the toll charge, we sat down to look into our crime.

 Even with a cursory look-over of the message, we see almost a dozen <span style="color:red">**red flags**</span>, telltale mark of phishing, from introducing a sense of extreme urgency to a <ins>suspicious link</ins>.

 As with other phishing sites of a similar nature, this site would only function when opened on an iPhone.
-So, moving onto analysis of the phishing site itself proved to require the same workaround as mentioned in previous blog posts: I would have to monitor web traffic and source files via connecting an iPhone to a MacBook, or other safari-enabled computer.
-Having done so, I was able to retrieve Javascript, CSS and HTML files used by the site.
+So, moving onto analysis of the phishing site itself proved to require the same workaround as mentioned in previous blog posts: we would have to monitor web traffic and source files via connecting an iPhone to a MacBook, or other safari-enabled computer.
+Having done so, we were able to retrieve Javascript, CSS and HTML files used by the site.

 In addition to this, it appeared that the site was using a web socket connection to send and receive data -- something which will play an extensive role in the site's capabilities.
 But that's for later.